-Your doctor has requested a computed tomography scan (CT or CAT) of your sinuses.
-CT scans use X-ray technology and advanced computer analysis to create detailed pictures of the body.
+A computed tomography scan (CT or CAT) of your sinuses uses X-ray technology and advanced computer analysis to create detailed pictures of the sinus.
 A CT of the sinus can help your physician to assess any injury, infection or other abnormalities.
-Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists, led by Barry D. Pressman, MD, Chief of Neuroradiology and Head and Neck Radiology, who focus on these types of scans.
+Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists, led by Barry D. Pressman, MD, chief of Neuroradiology and Head and Neck Radiology, who focus on these types of scans.

 Before Arriving for Your Procedure

 Please leave your jewelry and valuables at home and wear comfortable clothing.
 Because this is a scan of the head, anything like dentures, false teeth or implants, earrings, or hairpins can interfere with the scan and should be left at home.

 If your doctor gave you an order, please bring it with you.

 Although we do not anticipate any delay in your scheduled appointment, we recommend that you bring a book, a magazine, or a music player to help pass any time you have to wait.